ragingrooster/ragingrooster.github.io/docs/Windows-Event-Logs.md

 		- 23   Remote Desktop Services: Session logoff succeeded (user initiated a formal system logoff vs simple disconnect)
 		- 4634 An account was logged off (Type 10 (RemoteInteractive/TerminalServices/Remote Desktop) or Type 7 from remote IP (if reconnection from prev.
 RDP session) pair with 21)
 		- 4647 User initiated logoff (user initiated loggoff.. requires reasoning and temporal context)
-		- 9009 The Desktop Window Manager has exited with code (<X>) (user formally closes an RDP connection and indicates the RDP desktop GUI has been shut down)
+		- 9009 The Desktop Window Manager has exited with code (<X>) (user formally closes an RDP connection and indicates the RDP desktop GUI has been shutdown)

 ### Windows Processes:
 - %SystemRoot%\System32\Winevt\Logs\Security.evtx